yaleux/yaleui/src/styleguide/index.md

   </div>
 </div>

+---

 # Typography

-<p class="lead">This design uses Helvetica Neue for headings and paragraph text.</p>
+<p class="lead">This design uses Yale New for headings and Open Sans for paragraph text.</p>

 ---